ITClassDev/FrontEnd/README.md

 # About
-This is a web client for our SHTP Backend.
+This is a web client for our ShTP Backend.

 `npm start` - Dev run </br>
 `npm run build` - Prod